rackerlabs/support-how-to/content/how-to/managed-operations/reasons-to-use-an-sql-database/index.md

   interact with the database.

-- **Your data is structured and unchanging.** If your business isn’t experiencing significant growth that would require additional servers and you’re only working with data that is consistent, then an SQL database might be adequate.
+- **Your data is structured and unchanging.** If your business isn’t experiencing significant growth that would require additional servers and you’re working only with consistent data, then an SQL database might be adequate.

 ### Next step